kunjkinger/kunjkinger/README.md

 nomral python cheatsheets and important concepts

-pyame only 2 projects as only to see about the gaming developement
+pyame only 2 projects had been done just to see about the gaming developement

 tensorflow repository consists tensortflow cheatsheet and concepts of tensorflow with mini projects to udnerstand better